 Minecraft Birthday Party Prizes

 Prizes were mostly things I printed out from Pixel Papercraft, but I had a few extra goodies as well.
-Here’s what the kids got (all printables are in the Minecraft birthday party printables file you can get at the bottom of this post):
+Here’s what the kids got (Download the Minecraft designs I have from my free resource library – get the password to the library in the form at the bottom of this post).

 - Creeper Cup (mentioned earlier)